flexxui/flexx/docs/properties.rst

 -----------------------------------
-Reference for the properties module
+Reference for the PROPERTIES module
 -----------------------------------

 .. automodule:: flexx.properties